dubis78/academiageek-app-admin/backend/README.md

 A use case can call objects in the same layer (such as data repositories) or in the domain layer.

 ## Model Generator
-sequelize-auto -o "./lib/infrastructure/orm/sequelize/models" --cf p -d academia-geek-app -h localhost -u postgres -p 5432 -x postgres -e postgres
+sequelize-auto -o "./lib/infrastructure/orm/sequelize/models" --cf p -d academia-geek-app -h localhost -u postgres -p 5432 -x adminmaster -e postgres